wkhere/stackless/Doc/library/unittest.rst

       been asked to compare are exactly *typeobj* (not subclasses).
       *function* must take two positional arguments and a third msg=None keyword argument just as :meth:`assertEqual` does.
-It must raise self.failureException when inequality between the first two parameters is detected.
+It must raise ``self.failureException`` when inequality between the first two parameters is detected.

-      One good use of custom equality checking functions for a type is to raise self.failureException with an error message useful for debugging the by explaining the inequalities in detail.
+      One good use of custom equality checking functions for a type is to raise ``self.failureException`` with an error message useful for debugging the problem by explaining the inequalities in detail.

+      .. versionadded:: 3.1

+   .. method:: addCleanup(function[, *args[, **kwargs]])

+      Add a function to be called after :meth:`tearDown` to cleanup resources used during the test.
+Functions will be called in reverse order to the order they are added (LIFO).
+They are called with any arguments and keyword arguments passed into :meth:`addCleanup` when they are added.

+      If :meth:`setUp` fails, meaning that :meth:`tearDown` is not called, then any cleanup functions added will still be called.

+      .. versionadded:: 2.7

+   .. method:: doCleanups()

+      This method is called uncoditionally after :meth:`tearDown`, or after :meth:`setUp` if :meth:`setUp` raises an exception.

+      It is responsible for calling all the cleanup functions added by :meth:`addCleanup`.
+If you need cleanup functions to be called *prior* to :meth:`tearDown` then you can call :meth:`doCleanups` yourself.

+      :meth:`doCleanups` pops methods off the stack of cleanup functions one at a time, so it can be called at any time.

       .. versionadded:: 2.7